gordenfl/Study/Kafka/README.md

 ## Partition

 One topic will have different partition.
 And each partition only can response for one Topic.
 And multi Partition can provide the one topic.
+Partition can record all the data transferred from it.
+All the data through partition can be stored on the disk.
+All the data from partition will be stored and user can get the older data from Kafka.

+For multi thread application, maybe there will be some data read multi times if you using the kafka not collect:

+1. if all thread share one Kafka Consumer, multi-thread application will not read data replica
+2. if all the thread have it's Consumer, and All the Consumer are all in one Consumer Group, the data will not be read replica.
+3. if all threads have it's Consumer, and all consumer does not belongs to one Consumer Group, the data may read multi-times.

 ## Producer